mmehr1988/curly-octo-guacamole/README.md

 5. Section: Work

-    - For this section I researched if there was a way to insert my project and assignments directly into my portfolio.
-For me this made the most sense in that user can directly test out the app without moving to a new webpage.
-I also used the github icon on the bottom left corner of each `<object>` just in case user wants to go to the repo page.
+    - Images For App Highlights - For this section I used images to showcase the projects I wanted to highlight in my portfolio.

+    - Modal For Github Repo + Live App - I used modals to pop up for when users click on each image.
+The modal showcases the apps titel, a short summary.
+At the bottom of each modal, there are two links users can click on.
+First being the github reposity, and the second is the link to the live app.

 6. Section Contact: